Special points on intersections of hypersurfaces: Sharpened bounds on RD(G) for the sporadic groups

 We note that the premise $d_1 \cdots d_r \leq \mu(G)$ is only used to guarantee that the action of $G$ on $\Vb(f_1,\dots,f_r)$ is generically free.
-There are certainly many cases when a more careful analysis, i.e. not simply in terms of degrees of the underlying forms, would permit tighter bounds on $\RD(G)$.
-We also emphasize that $\RD(d_1 \cdots d_r) + r$ is, in general, \emph{significantly} larger than the corresponding terms $f_0^{N-r}(\bm)$, even with the coarest polynomial bounds established in this paper.
+There are certainly many cases where a more careful analysis, i.e., not simply in terms of degrees of the underlying forms, would permit tighter bounds on $\RD(G)$.
+We also emphasize that the current best bounds on $\RD(d_1 \cdots d_r) + r$ is, in general, \emph{significantly} larger than the corresponding bounds on $f_0^{N-r}(\bm)$, even when compared with the coarse polynomial bounds established in this paper.